tbfld/counter.ink/content/blg/new/2025-01-11-thielology.md

 ---
-title: 2025-01-11-thielology
+title: 2025-01-11 Thielology
 description:
 extract:
 created: 2025-01-11 11:22
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2025-01-11
 tags:
   - history
   - philosophy
   - politics
   - publishing
   - technology
-status: "final"
+status: final
 ---

 Peter Thiel, a dark guy to begin with, [is utterly lost in his own ‘profound’ metaphors,](https://www.ft.com/content/a46cb128-1f74-4621-ab0b-242a76583105) which is a pretty reliable working definition of insane.
 Fortunately, [Matthew Gault](https://matthewgault.com/) — new to me, but I’m already a fan — is [on it](https://gizmodo.com/i-have-no-idea-what-peter-thiel-is-trying-to-say-and-its-making-me-really-uncomfortable-2000548724):